samstansfield/Portfolio/FiniteFields/ReadMe.md

 # Finite Fields

 Finite fields are an important mathematical construct.
 They are used in some aspects of pure mathematics, like Group Theory.
 More importantly they are used in cryptography.
-The reason for this is that while finding a power (exponentiation) of an element is easy, it is difficult to impossible to construct a finite logarithm in a reasonable amount of processing time.
+The reason for this is that while finding a power (exponentiation) of an element is easy, it is difficult to impossible to calculate a finite logarithm in a reasonable amount of processing time.

 Briefly, a finite field is a finite set of elements that are closed under all four arithmetic operations (Addition, Subtraction, Multiplication and Division).